mendix/docs/content/howto8/mobile/native-build-locally.md

 1. Remove the dependency entry from the *package.json* file.
 1. Run `npm i`.

-### 6.2 Removing Dependencies Which Do Not Support Auto-Linking or for Native Templates v.3.x and Bellow
+### 6.2 Removing Dependencies Which Do Not Support Auto-Linking or for Native Templates v.3.x and Below

 To remove dependencies which do not support auto-linking, do the following: